GoogleChrome/web.dev/src/site/content/en/blog/maskable-icon/index.md

   </figcaption>
 </figure>

 If you want to preview your maskable icon in other shapes it may appear in on Android, I've created a tool called [Maskable.app](https://maskable.app/).
-Open an icon and Maskable.app will let you try out various shapes and sizes, and you can share the preview with others on your team.
+Open an icon, then Maskable.app will let you try out various shapes and sizes, and you can share the preview with others on your team.

 ## How do I adopt maskable icons?